raymond0208/global-stock-analysis/README.md

 ## Output Format
 The application will display:
 1. A formatted table containing:
-- Company name
 - Working Capital (in millions)
 - Free Cash Flow (in millions)
 - Quick Ratio
 - Current Ratio

-2. A list of P/E ratios for the selected stocks
+2. A list of P/E ratios for the selected stocks for valuation
 - Trailing Twelve Month P/E ratio
 - Forward P/E ratio (Can be configured)

+3. A list of profitability metrics for the selected stocks
+- Operating Margin (%)
+- Net Profit Margin (%)
+- Return on Equity (ROE)
+- Return on Assets (ROA)
+- EPS/Price Ratio (%)

+4. A recommendation based on the selected stocks marks
+- Strong Buy/Buy/Hold/Sell/Strong Sell

 ## Troubleshooting